Uniform Estimation and Inference for Nonparametric Partitioning-Based M-Estimators: Introduction

-Despite aiming for generality (i.e., allowing for a large class of loss functions with different levels of smoothness and a non-identity transformation function), this paper establishes uniform over \textit{both} $\mathcal{X}$ and $\mathcal{Q}$ estimation and inference results under the weak assumption $K^2/n\to\infty$ for convergence rates, and under the same condition $K^3/n\to\infty$ for strong approximations as in the special case of square loss and identity transformation functions.
-Beyond the case of square loss function, \cite{Belloni-Chernozhukov-Chetverikov-FernandezVal_2019_JoE} is the closest prior work we are aware of, which focuses specifically on quantile regression with identity transformation function, and imposes stronger assumptions than those herein.
-More broadly, we are not aware of other prior results from the nonparametric sieve M-estimation literature at the level of generality and under the weak conditions considered in this paper.
+Despite aiming for generality, that is, allowing for a large class of loss functions with different levels of smoothness and a non-identity transformation function, this paper establishes rate-optimal uniform over \textit{both} $\mathcal{X}$ and $\mathcal{Q}$ estimation results under the same minimal assumption $K/n\to0$ for unconnected bases, and under the slightly stronger assumption $K^2/n\to0$ for general partitioning-based estimators.
+Furthermore, we establish valid uniform over \textit{both} $\mathcal{X}$ and $\mathcal{Q}$ inference under the same condition $K^3/n\to0$, leveraging a new strong approximation result given in the supplemental appendix.
+Compared to the prior literature focusing on the special case of square loss and identity transformation, we are able to achieve the same best known (in some cases rate-optimal) estimation and inference results, under the same (in some cases minimal) side rate restrictions and conditions on the partitioning-based method (Assumptions \ref{Assumption: gl-quasi-uniform-partition} and \ref{Assumption: gl-local-basis}).
+Furthermore, our results on uniform consistency disentangling convex and non-convex loss functions (Section \ref{sec: consistency}), rate-optimal uniform Bahadur representation and convergence capturing explicitly the smoothness degree of the loss function (Section \ref{sec: Bahadur representation}), and uniform feasible inference validity (Sections \ref{sec: uniform inference} and \ref{sec: Feasible Uniform Inference}), are necessarily new relative to prior work studying the special case of least squares partitioning-based methods.

+Going beyond square loss and identity transformation, there are only a handful of results available in the literature.
+The closest antecedent is \cite{Belloni-Chernozhukov-Chetverikov-FernandezVal_2019_JoE}, who consider nonparametric conditional quantile series regression estimation and inference uniformly over $\mathcal{X}\times\mathcal{Q}$ with $\eta(u)=u$, and under the side rate restriction $K^4/n\to0$, up to $\polylog(n)$ terms, and other regularity conditions.
+As a comparison, for the special case of nonparametric quantile regression (Example \ref{example: Generalized Conditional Quantile Regression} below), this paper allows for a non-identity (inverse) link function $\eta(\cdot)$, and establishes convergence rates under the minimal condition $K/n\to0$ for piecewise polynomials, and the improved condition $K^2/n\to0$ for connected bases, while for uniform inference we require the weaker condition $K^3/n\to0$, in all cases up to $\polylog(n)$ terms.
+We also weaken other assumptions imposed in \cite{Belloni-Chernozhukov-Chetverikov-FernandezVal_2019_JoE}: see Example \ref{example: Generalized Conditional Quantile Regression} in Sections \ref{sec: Motivating Examples} and \ref{sec: quantile reg}, and Sections \ref{sec: Comparison with Existing Results -- Bahadur} and \ref{sec: Comparison with Existing Results -- SA}.
+On the other hand, it is worth noting that \cite{Belloni-Chernozhukov-Chetverikov-FernandezVal_2019_JoE} also considers generic dimension-increasing covariates, while our paper focuses exclusively on partitioning-based local basis.